Rubusch/linux-c/README.md

 # Lothar's Kernel Codes

 No guarantees!
 Use the code snippets at your own risk.

 Many codes or ideas are literature examples or found on the web.
 I tried to provide references for the examples to my best understanding.

 From what I took as notes - from what I learned, the reader may find here my personal collection of kernel codes.

+The verification platform is RPi 3b, 64-bit.

+Sunshine!